Clydach, Swansea: Cwm Clydach

 The Cwm Clydach RSPB Reserve is situated on the outskirts of the village, en route to Craig Cefn Parc near the New Inn pub.

 The Cwm Clydach nature reserve used to be the home to the Nixon and Bell Drift mine.
 It was affectionately known as Nixon's and was one of the main employers until 1960–1961.
 It was used after as a pumping station.

 The colliery was a rock top colliery and there was even a steam boiler underground, which was rare in a colliery.

 Little remains of the colliery now, and there is a walk up the valley past other remnants of other NCB and private mines.

 Cycling

 Clydach is served by National Cycle Route 43.
 Major work has recently been undertaken on part of the cycle route between Clydach and Glais.
 The lottery-funded Sustrans laid a new tarmac path for pedestrians and cyclists, which begins alongside the River Tawe, behind the Vardre Rugby Club, and ends at Station Road in Glais.
 The tarmac path was mainly built on space used by abandoned railway tracks.

+Clydach National cycle route 43, leads into Morriston.
+A small portion of which is shared with a road, the sub section by Vardre Rugby Club.
+Not to be confused with the path in which leads to Glais, it is to the right.